 What creative or personal aspects did you include in your wedding?

 As a maker and designer, I challenged myself to create a space that was unique to our style and taste.
-I designed and created many decorations by hand, with help from my husband, parents, and team of great friends.
+I designed and created many decorations by hand, with help from my husband, parents, and a team of great friends.
 My mother and I thrifted endlessly to find the perfect vintage bottles and glass pieces for the tablescapes.
 I also designed my two-piece wedding dress and my wonderful sewing mentor and friend Robyne made it at no cost to me!
 This experience inspired me to start Spiritus Event Design, my own wedding design on a budget business.

 Did you do any DIY projects or create any handmade items for your weddings?

 Yes, most of the décor was handmade by myself or friends.
 I created all the centerpieces using thrifted bottles and giant votives.
 We had some tables with buds and single flowers, while others were decorated with large under-water terrariums.
 My friend Courtney made some amazing DIY decorations such as a geometric installation and moss-covered hanging lamps.
 My favorite DIY project was a lit “McCausland” sign that my friend Alex Toro from “Twig & Ink Designs” did hand calligraphy for.
-My dad, husband and I glued floor boards together, painted the letters and drilled holes throughout for the white lights to pop through.
+My dad, husband, and I glued floorboards together, painted the letters, and drilled holes throughout for the white lights to pop through.
 We received many compliments and still have it hanging over our bed to this day.
 My friend Anna and I laser-cut table numbers, a “please sign” sign, as well as our cake topper from sparkly rose gold paper I bought from Hobby Lobby.

 What was the biggest thing you did to save money?